-Performance-based fees have the potential to generate significant advisory fees for Marshfield and may create an incentive for Marshfield to take additional risks in the management of the account portfolio.
-For example, Marshfield may have an incentive to allocate attractive or limited investment to the accounts that charge performance-based fees.
-Marshfield may also have an incentive to favor the performance-based fee accounts with respect to trade timing and/or execution price.
-In addition, Marshfield may have an incentive to engage in front running so that the trading activity of other accounts benefits the performance fee-based account.
+Performance-based fees have the potential to generate significant advisory fees for Marshfield and create an incentive for Marshfield to take additional risks in the management of the account portfolio.
+For example, Marshfield has an incentive to allocate attractive or limited investment to the accounts that charge performance-based fees.
+Marshfield also has an incentive to favor the performance-based fee accounts with respect to trade timing and/or execution price.
+In addition, Marshfield has an incentive to engage in front running so that the trading activity of other accounts benefits the performance fee-based account.
 Marshfield has designed and implemented procedures to ensure that all clients are treated fairly and equally, regardless of the applicable fee structure, as discussed below.